-Our approach to mathematics teaching is based on Singapore Maths.
+Our approach to mathematics teaching is based on a mastery approach.
 The principles are based on a concrete – pictorial – abstract – cycle of learning.
 There are many reasons that this approach develops understanding so well, but one key factor is that it is step-by-step and can be used at home or in the classroom.

-The Singapore method begins by allowing children to start learning about Maths by playing with real objects, blocks or cut-out pictures.
+The mastery approach begins by allowing children to start learning about Maths by playing with real objects, blocks or cut-out pictures.
 They build confidence with the basic ideas of adding and taking away.
 There is then a second stage of drawing pictures representing the objects.
 And only later do they gradually start to add numbers to their drawings.